acoli-repo/corpus-tools/src/TT-CQP.md

 * subcorpora cannot be modified by subset, intersection, join, or difference; those options are left for after the pipe

 ## Added options

+### Related positions

+In TT-CQP, you can link a word in your corpus to another corpus position, containing (typically) its head (in a dependency tree).
+The way this works is as follows: if your corpus has a pattribute head, which contains the ID of the head word, you can use that in a CQP query, by specifying something like a.head = b.id, and if your IDs are only unique within a text, you would furthermore have to specify that they need to belong to the same text.
+This is not only slow, but cumbersome to use, whereas dependency relations are often very useful in queries.
+Therefore, TT-CWB-ENCODE can be asked to encode the corpus positions of the head words, and create a file head.corpus.pos.
+When there is such a file, head will function like a named position, and can be combined with any attribute, such as head.substr(pos,0,1) to give the first letter of the part-of-speech of the head - without any specification, head will always refer to the head of match, to get to the head of any other named token, use head(a) for the head of the named token a.
+Although built for dependencies, you can also use it for other relations, such as anaphora, and head is only the typical name for the pattribute - the only restriction is that the related position has to be unique.

 ### Tabulate